AnotherWayIn/PocketPhishr/README.md

 Once running, if you connect to the free wifi from a pc (probably easier than your phone) you can browse to the web server on http://172.0.0.1/creds to view all the saved credentials or to http://172.0.0.1/ssid to change the ssid.
+The credentials are written to the eeprom so will persist if the device loses power.

 If you want to take it further, there is a case you can 3d print for it here: https://www.thingiverse.com/thing:6099890